ctracey/sprint-metrics_webapp/README.md

 ## Under the hood

 - html with css & javascript
+- logs can be found by inspecting the browsers javascript console

-- used Claude Sonnet 3.5 / ChatGPT to generate some code
+- used Claude Sonnet 3.5 / ChatGPT / Perplexity to generate some code and fasttrack technology referencing
+- using PapaParse lib